Exploring the Robustness and Transferability of Patch-Based Adversarial Attacks in Quantized Neural Networks: Methodology

 \subsection{Spatial Sensitivity of Patches:}

 This experiment delves into whether patch attack success relies on precise spatial positioning, a factor especially relevant in the intricate tapestry of quantized models, where spatial representations might subtly shift.
 If minor changes in patch placement lead to a substantial drop in success rates, it would reveal a dependence on exact spatial orientation.
-Such findings would suggest that patches exploit specific, localized features that remain effective within the labyrinth of quantized representations.\\ \textbf{Objective: } To determine whether the effectiveness of patch-based attacks relies on precise spatial positioning rather than solely on their visual pattern, thereby revealing any specific spatial vulnerabilities within the structure of quantized neural networks.\\ \textbf{Method:} We generate patches on a 32-bit model and evaluate their effectiveness on QAT models quantized to 8, 5, 4, and 2 bits.
-For each test, we apply slight spatial modifications to the patch, including shifting by a few pixels, rotating, and scaling.
-We then record the attack success rate for each modification to assess the impact of these spatial adjustments on model vulnerability.\\ \textbf{Hypothesis 3:} If small spatial adjustments result in a marked decrease in attack success, this would suggest that quantized models are sensitive to precise patch positioning.
+Such findings would suggest that patches exploit specific, localized features that remain effective within the labyrinth of quantized representations.\\ \textbf{Hypothesis 3:} If small spatial adjustments result in a marked decrease in attack success, this would suggest that quantized models are sensitive to precise patch positioning.
 Such sensitivity would indicate that the patch’s effectiveness relies on spatially localized features that align with the quantized model's internal representations, pointing to a significant spatial dependency in the model’s vulnerability to patch-based attacks.